 Because parents are often at the heart of one’s successful juvenile psychosocial adjustment another area of inquiry is children’s social networks in adult life, critical for social support and expanded opportunities.
 Parents tend to have a positive influence on the quality of their young children’s social networks either directly through arranging activities or indirectly through, say, choice of neighborhoods, friendship opportunities, and role-modeling (Rubin & Sloman, 1984).
-Fathers, particularly those with higher SES, provide insights through experience to inform their children regarding networks for work, expertise in job-seeking and successful employment, financial strategies, as well as parenting mentorship (Adamic & Filiz, 2017).
+Fathers, particularly those with higher SES, provide insights through experience to inform their children regarding networks for work, expertise in job-seeking and successful employment, financial strategies, as well as parenting mentorship (Adamic & Filiz, 2017.
+O’Regan & Quigley, 1993).
 Each of those guiding contributions is correlated with successful psychosocial adjustments, so it follows that there should be positive effects of paternal contributions for their adult children’s social networks from having a present and contributing father.

 Despite that foundation, few studies examine the presence and importance of fathers in the daily lives of adult children (Sharabany, Scher & GalKruz, 2006).
 Available studies suggest that paternal presence and closeness continue to be important for psychological well-being into young adulthood (Amato, 1994; Barnett, Marshall & Pleck, 1992).
 For example, adult sons who describe their relationship with their fathers as “positive” were more likely to adopt similar personalities to their fathers (Long et al. 2014).
 Other research found that college students tended to report higher interpersonal competence and more relationship satisfaction when they had “secure attachment” with their parents (Mattanah, Lopez &Govern, 2011).
-Evidence of the continued presence of parents can be found in recent work, where young adults tended to list their parents as sources of emotional support through confiding and advice more often than other social ties, with more exchange between children and their mothers (Offer a& Fischer 2018).
+Evidence of the continued presence of parents can be found in recent work, where young adults tended to list their parents as sources of emotional support through confiding and advice more often than other social ties, with more exchange between children and their mothers (Offer & Fischer 2018).

 It is further likely that the continuing effect of fathers on adult children’s lives would vary by gender of the child.
 Fathers tend to interact differently with their daughters compared to their sons.
 Fathers tend respond more attentively to their daughters and respond more strongly to their emotions (Mascaro et al., 2017).
 In contrast, fathers of sons were more likely to engage in “rough and tumble play” and have stronger responses to neutral face reactions.
-Others have found that fathers react more positively to their daughters’ submissive behavior (Chaplin, et al, 2005), spend money differently on their sons compared to their daughters (Lambrianos, et al., 2017), and even decide to work more or fewer hours depending on the gender of their newborns (Lundberg & Rose, 2002).
+Others have found that fathers react more positively to their daughters’ submissive behavior (Chaplin, et al, 2005), spend money differently on their sons compared to their daughters (Nikiforidis, et al., 2017), and even decide to work more or fewer hours depending on the gender of their newborns (Lundberg & Rose, 2002).
 While others have reported surprisingly few differences in the way fathers treat sons versus daughters (Endendijk, 2016).
 The direction of effect is therefore unclear.